 Because DOT drivers and operators have such serious responsibilities, they are subject to drug and alcohol testing.
 This helps the DOT to ensure the safety of all passengers aboard public transportation.
+In this blog, I want to share with you what the DOT return to duty process entails.

 Unfortunately, there’s still quite a bit of work to do.
 Since January of 2020, over 8,000 DOT drug or alcohol tests came back positive.
 After a positive test, what happens next?